manila/klock/README.md

 # KLOCK

 This is a cat clock built with Pico-8.
-This was built as part of a creative programming exercise.
+This was built as part of a creative programming exercise @ [The Recurse Center](https://recurse.com).
 The prompt was, "ways of telling time".

 ![klock demo](klock.gif)